 Never fear, our deep-voiced friends!
-We’ve chosen some of our favorite baritone songs.
+We’ve chosen some of our favorite traditional and contemporary baritone audition songs.
 Whether you need a 16-bar cut for a Broadway show or a full song for a community theater audition, you’re sure to find a great option in this list.

 1. “Gold Can Turn to Sand” from Kristina

 The first time you listen to this one, you might feel like it sounds familiar — and that’s because it’s written by Björn Ulvaeus and Benny Andersson of ABBA (and Mamma Mia) fame!
 Rich and soaring, this is perfect for an audition for Les Mis

 2. “Make Them Hear You” from Ragtime

 When you need songs to show off your big, booming baritone bass voice, “Make Them Hear You” is perfect.
 Do this one well, and you’ll blow the director’s socks off!
 Musical auditions songs like this don’t come along often!

 3. “This is the Moment” from Jekyll and Hyde